Lisa Leslie: Personal life

-Leslie is also a Christian.
-In an interview, she spoke out about her faith by saying: "As a prayerful kid, I was always putting my faith and goals in the Lord’s name.
+Leslie is a Christian.
+In an interview, she spoke about her faith, "As a prayerful kid, I was always putting my faith and goals in the Lord's name.
 That was always one of the things that helped me the most.
 I always wanted to fulfill His purpose.
-I think that’s really been the saving grace for me.
+I think that's really been the saving grace for me.
 When you have faith, you have to step out on it [and trust God]."

 On February 4, 2020, Leslie was interviewed by Gayle King to talk about her friendship with Kobe Bryant.
 During the interview, Leslie was asked about Bryant's sexual assault case in 2003.
 Leslie responded that those accusations did not align with the person she knew.

-Leslie is now a realtor and co-founder of a sports and entertainment real-estate firm named Aston Rose.
+Leslie is a realtor and co-founder of a sports and entertainment real-estate firm named Aston Rose.

 Leslie was initiated as an honorary member of Alpha Kappa Alpha sorority on July 15, 2021.